f4taal/f4taal.github.io/content/posts/2024/2024-01-25-HTB-Diagnostic-CTF-Challenge-Writeup.md

 ![image](/img/Diagnostic/diagnostic7.png)

-**Step 4**
+**Step 4: Uncovering the Decoded Message**

-After converting we notice that they the first part is quite interesting,
+After converting we notice that the first part is quite interesting,

 **Decoded Message**